sm17977/teamproject/mvp/ProjectManagement.md

 Project progressed well towards the end
 Lack of initiaive at the start
 Hiccup with assignment deadlines
+Hard to assign tasks at the end, last minute issues Meeting outside lab hours to collaborate
+Good understanding towards the end
+Helped develop Java skills and understanding of API Overall pleased

 *Discuss the scrum meetings, and what could make them more efficient (if anything).*